How Michael Flynn goes local to spread Christian nationalism - WTOP News

 As the school board campaign raged, Flynn and his supporters branched out beyond schools.
 “General Flynn is submitting his application to the Republican Executive committee on Monday,” Nick Radovich wrote on Telegram July 9.
 “Patriots need to control the Republican party, my wife will bring you an application to join so we can take over the republican party and get rid of the RINOS.
 Send me date and time where she can meet you.”

 In the following weeks, dozens of people submitted paperwork to join the executive committee of the Sarasota County Republican Party, including Flynn, several Flynn family members, Hoel and his wife.
-The Herald-Tribune newspaper was first to report Flynn’s application to the committee.
+The Herald-Tribune newspaper was to the committee.

 On Sept.
-8, Hoel and Flynn were sworn in to the party’s executive committee.
+8, Hoel and Flynn were to the party’s executive committee.
 Flynn signed up to be a poll watcher.

 A Sarasota Republican Party spokesman, Rod Thomson, would not comment on whether the party endorses the views Flynn espouses.
 He said the party was just following its rules when it approved Flynn and Hoel to the 270-member executive committee.

-Kutner and others who study extremism see a mutually beneficial relationship between Flynn and Proud Boys, likening it to when then-President Donald Trump called for the Proud Boys to “ stand back and stand by ” ahead of the 2020 election.
+Kutner and others who study extremism see a mutually beneficial relationship between Flynn and Proud Boys, likening it to when then-President Donald Trump called for the Proud Boys to “ ” ahead of the 2020 election.
 Flynn is working to consolidate various factions within the GOP, while Proud Boys are trying to gain visibility and legitimacy while deflecting from their actions and involvement during Jan.
 6, Kutner said.

 “They are trying to engage in local politics,” she said, “because that’s where the fight is now.”

-Note: This story has been corrected to show the Flynn-backed school board candidates defeated three candidates, rather than ousted sitting members.